Manuteaa/dbd_autoSkillCheck/README.md

 - Install last version of MSVC
 - Select "GPU" in the Auto skill check webUI, click "RUN" and check if you have a warning message

-If the script misses the great skill checks, be sure :
+Why does the script do nothing ?
+- Check if the AI model monitors correctly your game: set the debug option of the webui to "display the monitored frame".
+Play the game and check if it displays correctly the skill check
+- Check if you have no error in the python console logs

+Why do I hit good skill checks instead of great ?
+Be sure :
 - Your game FPS >= 60
 - The AI model FPS >= 60
 - Your ping is not too high (I have 40 ping and I hit 100% great skill checks)
-- Your game settings (such as resolution): your displayed images "last hit skill check frame" should be similar with the ones in my examples
+- Your game settings are not unusual (such as special resolution or game filters): your displayed images "last hit skill check frame" should be similar with the ones in my examples
 - You do not use a potato instead of a computer

-If you have low FPS values for the AI model, try this :
+I have lower values than 60 FPS for the AI model, what can I do ?:
 - Switch device to gpu
 - Disable the energy saver settings in your computer settings
-- Run the script in administrator
+- Run the script in administrator mode

+Why does the AI model hit the skill check too early and fails ?
+- You may experience a very low ping (this is good) combined with a better computer than mine.
+Edit the file `dbd/AI_model.py` and disable the ante-frontier hits (set hit variable to False, for example `2: {"desc": "repair-heal (ante-frontier)", "hit": False}`)

+What about the anti-cheat system ?
+- The script monitors a partial crop of your main screen, and can press then release the space bar using [Windows MSDN](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes?redirectedfrom=MSDN) once each 0.5s maximum.
+I don't know if this can be detected as a cheat
+- I played the game quite a lot with the script on, and never had any problem.
+However, I can't and will not generalize, so I can't really answer to this question...

 ## Acknowledgments